-Rates shown are net of the 2.50% assumed rate of inflation
+\ Rates shown are net of inflation

-Discount Rate: The discount rate used to measure the total pension liability was 5.25% based on the expected long-term rate of return of pension plan investments of 5.28%.
+Discount Rate: The discount rate used to measure the total pension liability was 5.25% based on the expected long-term rate of return of pension plan investments of 5.25%.
 The projection of cash flows used to determine the discount rate assumes revenues associated with court fees will remain level.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.